aransaseelan/CostcoPriceTracker/README.md

 # Costco Price Tracker <img width="75" alt="IMG_0671" src="https://github.com/aransaseelan/CostcoPriceTracker/assets/56369881/978e075d-e947-40bc-a8fd-45c90697cc52">

-This Python script enables tracking of product prices on Costco's website using product IDs and sends updates to a specified Discord channel via Webhook.
+This is a project that enables tracking of product prices on Costco's website using product IDs and sends updates to a specified Discord channel via Webhook.

+## Inspiration

+While shopping on Amazon, I consistently used a browser extension to monitor discounts on products.
+Appreciating Costco's exceptional return policies and their excellent balance of price and quality, I sought a similar tool for their platform.
+When I discovered that no such extension existed, I decided to create one myself.

+## How is it Built

+- Programming Languages & Frameworks: Python, FastAPI
+- Databases: PostgreSQL for storing historical price data
+- Web Scraping Tools: Selenium and Selenium UC framework, API Reverse Engineering
+- Continuous Deployment: GitHub Actions for automation and deployment

+## Challenges I ran into

+-
 ## Features
 - Reads product IDs from a file and generates corresponding Costco URLs
 - Retrieves product information such as name, price, image, stock, and discount